 Eligibility for the Scholarship:

-Eligible Countries: These scholarships are available for international students.
+Eligible Countries: These opportunities are available for international students.

 Entrance Requirements: Applicants must meet the following criteria: